-19.18 Travel Days
+19.18 Travel-only Days

-For any day of the week the Employee is required to travel, exclusive of other work performed, to a location outside of the provincial Home Zone, the Employee shall receive a four (4) hour minimum call as a travel allowance; if such travel time is over four (4) hours, then the Employee shall receive the actual travel time to the location and full per diem as per Article 19.6.
-This is inclusive of the sixth or seventh day of the week but if this travel occurs on a Statutory or Proclaimed Holiday, the payments under this Article will be paid as per Article 16.
-Travel time on a travel-only day is not work time notwithstanding Article 19.27.
-Employees shall receive per diem as described in Article 19.6 for meals as follows: on a four (4) hour travel-to call per diem will be paid for lunch and supper; for a (four) 4 hour travel-from call per diem will be paid for breakfast and lunch.
+Travel time on a travel-only day is not work time, notwithstanding Article 19.27.
+For any day of the week (inclusive of the sixth or seventh day of the week) the Employee is required to travel, exclusive of other work performed, to or from a location outside of the provincial Home Zone, the Employee shall receive a travel allowance and per diem as follows:

-19.19 When transportation is provided by the Company, the transport will be of a standard approved by the Transport Coordinator and the Shop Steward.
+- (1) A four (4) hour minimum call as a travel allowance; on a four (4) hour travel-to call per diem will be paid for lunch and supper; on a (four) 4 hour travel-from call per diem will be paid for breakfast and lunch. - (2) If travel time is over four (4) hours, the Employee shall receive the actual travel time to the location.
+Full per diem as per Article 19.6 is due for travel over 8 hours. - (3) If this travel occurs on a Statutory or Proclaimed Holiday, the payments under this Article will be paid at two and one half (2 1⁄2) times as per Article 16. - (4) For travel requiring a flight, the elapsed time calculation shall commence at the airline's check-in closing time. - 19.19 When transportation is provided by the Company, the transport will be of a standard approved by the Transport Coordinator and a Union Representative.
 When travelling by air, economy class shall be considered adequate.